yoonsikp/beautiful-air/README.md

 su -c "cd ~/beautiful-air/ && screen -dmS collect watch -n 60 python3 ~/beautiful-air/collect.py" -s /bin/sh pi
 #      directory of csv/html.          friendly name   update interval     path to collect.py             username
 ```

+## Customizations
+The modular form of this project means that you can easily add or erase blocks of code from both `index.html` and `collect.py` and add any sensor of your choice.
+Duplicate a csv file, rename it, and change the header/labels.
+Add a url request, and add your new file to `collect.py`.
+Copy/edit a block from `index.html`, and change the url to your own.
+Use the humidity code block as a template for a single sensor plot, or the particulate matter one for multiple plots.